dynamsoft-docs/code-parser-docs-mobile/programming/ios/api-reference/parsed-result-item.md

 ### getFieldValidationStatus

 Gets the validation status of a specified field from the parsed result.
+Certain fields can be validated with one of four possible validation methods: certification, checksum, length, and regex.
+Whether a field is validated or not, as well as the validation method, is determined by the code specification e.g. AAMVA specification.

 <div class="sample-code-prefix"></div>
 >- Objective-C